 The Complete Guide to Cold Brew Coffee

 Making cold brew is great for a few reasons!
-In particular, it’s a wonderfully cool and refreshing drink on a hot summer's day, but it's also handy to brew in bulk batches in advance and keep in the fridge to drink over a few days, or to share with friends or family in the garden.
-Find out more about brewing cold coffee:
+Not only is it a wonderfully cool and refreshing drink on a hot summer's day, it's also handy to brew in bulk batches and keep in the fridge to share with friends or family in the garden.

 - What is cold brew coffee?

 - What is the difference between cold brew and iced coffee?